Warehouse Inventory Counting Techniques: Tips for Better Accuracy

 Physical inventory is generally done annually, and it may offer a better accounting of inventory at a specific point in time.

-How Often to Do Physical Inventory?
+How Often to Do Physical Inventory

-Retailers have different inventory needs, and therefore, may conduct physical counts annually, quarterly, or in some cases, monthly.
-The frequency of a physical inventory count depends on factors like:
+Retailers have different inventory needs and, therefore, may conduct physical counts annually, quarterly, or, in some cases, monthly.

 • Value of Inventory – A business selling high-value items would likely conduct physical inventory more frequently than a dollar store.
 This is due to the greater potential loss from shrinkage.

 • Rate of Turnover – A grocery store with a high turnover rate sells and restocks quickly.
-Businesses like this might be comfortable with less frequent physical counts, because they have a good sense of what’s selling.
+Businesses like this might be comfortable with less frequent physical counts because they have a good sense of what’s selling.
 See more grocery store inventory tips.

-• Importance of Accuracy – A car parts manufacturer must know exactly how many engine components they have on-hand to meet production demand.
+• Importance of Accuracy – A car parts manufacturer must know exactly how many engine components they have on hand to meet production demand.
 Inaccurate inventory can lead to production delays.
-Generally, real-time inventory data which syncs inventory across your operation is generally a must
+Generally, real-time inventory data, which syncs inventory across your operation, is generally a must.

 Additionally, a physical count might be necessary for financial reporting / valuation, if you’re trying to pinpoint inventory discrepancies, or for forecasting.
 Many businesses, therefore, might do a physical count annually, notwithstanding special circumstances.